Ridalor/Customer/README.md

 ### Very brief about how to use the API

-In order to obtain information about the Customer, send a get-request with the authorization header you got from the client as a authorization header(how to do that is in Usage docs linked above).
+In order to obtain information about the Customer, send a get-request with the authorization header you got from the client as an authorization header(how to do that is in Usage docs linked above).
 Use the base address in the "setting up dev" section with one of the following URIs attached:

 * /v1/customer/cid
 * /v1/customer/email